Eetion/phfibre/README.md

 # How to install

 * Install Rust
-* Clone three git repos: the current one, `SOLAR`, and `ExHACT`
+* Clone this repo and `SOLAR`
 * This repo contains a file called `Cargo.toml`.
-In your cloned copy, update the file paths for `SOLAR` and `ExHACT` so that Rust will know where to look in your computer for this code
+In your cloned copy, update the file paths for `SOLAR` so that Rust will know where to look in your computer for this code.

+# How to run

 * To run a calculation, you will typically write a program file, save it to the `bin` folder, and then run it via the following command (it is **very important** to include the `--release` at the end; if you exclude it the program will run in debug mode, which is much slower):

 ```